Compliance Reporting

 Commit complete.

-list contains the combination of a template and a device group which implies that the template will be applied to all devices in the device group and the difference (if any) will be reported as a compliance violation.
+Now, we add the template to the already-defined report `gold-check`.
+An entry in the `compare-template` list contains the combination of a template and a device group which implies that the template will be applied to all devices in the device group and the difference (if any) will be reported as a compliance violation.
 Note, that no data will be changed on the device.
-Since the device template can contain variables, each compare-template
+Since the device template can contain variables, each `compare-template` also has a `variable` list.

 ncs(config-device-group-mygrp)# top